In 2014, educators Ndindi Kitonga PhD. and Scott Stubbe asked themselves a question:

 How many students do you accommodate?

-In its present conception, Angeles Workshop School is composed of no more than 30 students, allowing for an excellent student-teacher ratio as well as a highly deft and mobile school community.
+We are very small, and happily so!
+In its present conception, Angeles Workshop School is composed of no more than 20 students, allowing for an excellent student-teacher ratio as well as a highly deft and mobile school community.
 As our school uses the entire city of Los Angeles as an extension of our campus, a small cadre of learners makes for a very exciting and versatile daily educational experience.

 What is your teacher-student ratio?